ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 global resource (memory, routing table entry, etc) that can only be accessed by one thread at a time.
 Early on in SMP efforts lock contention could easily be addressed by moving from serializing all work in a subsystem (e.g. networking) to locking individual resources (e.g. sockets).
+In general, locking granularity in FreeBSD is already relatively fine grained.

+### Oversharing
 Oversharing is a specific manifestation of coarse locking granularity.
 This is when a (typically) global lock is used to serialize access to a resource that is global that does not need to be.
 An example of